Texas Twister: Fictional character biography

 Drew Daniels was born in Amarillo, Texas.
 He is working as a cattle hand at a ranch when a tornado and radiation from a nearby nuclear reactor affect him at the same time.
 The net effect was to give him the power to generate tornadoes at will.
 Calling himself Texas Twister, he answers a newspaper ad placed by the Wizard to fill a vacancy in the Frightful Four.
 When he discovers they would not pay him to join, Twister declined membership.

 He instead accepts the offer to join the Super-Agent program being developed by S.H.I.E.L.D.
 When he tries out for the program, he spars with Captain America.
 He entered a cross-country car race with the Human Torch, and scouted him out for the program.
 He was later seen sparring with Captain America again; however, two of the four super-agent trainees, Blue Streak and the Vamp, turn out to be traitors, so the Texas Twister quits and the program was disbanded.

 Twister decides to use his powers to earn a living and joined Cody's Rodeo Extravaganza as a rodeo performer.
 There he meets Shooting Star, who would become his partner both professionally and personally.
 Trying to garner publicity for themselves, Star and Twister answer a summons from Rick Jones, seeking the help of the Avengers in containing a rampage by the Hulk.
-The pair meet up with Firebird, Night Rider and Red Wolf, and after they rescued Rick Jones from the Corruptor, the five decided to continue to work together as the team of adventurers known as the Rangers.
+The pair meet up with Firebird, Night Rider, and Red Wolf, and after they rescued Rick from the Corruptor, the five decided to continue to work together as the team of adventurers known as the Rangers.
 Texas Twister was abducted to take part in the original "Contest of Champions", but wound up being one of the heroes left behind in the arena to watch.

 Shooting Star's identity was at some point taken over by a demon named Riglevio in the employ of Master Pandemonium, who believed Firebird to be one of the possessors of his fragmented soul.
 To keep the Rangers from meeting regularly and perhaps posing a threat to him before he had completed his study of Firebird, Pandemonium dispatches the demon to take Shooting Star's place.
 Firebird nevertheless believed the demon to be hiding among the Avengers' West Coast branch and with her guidance the Rangers confronted the heroes.
 This serves to bring the demon out of hiding.
 The demon claims that Shooting Star was a human guise it had taken long before, and that there never was a Victoria Star.
 The Avengers imprisoned the demon at their Compound and began an investigation of Master Pandemonium.
 For his own unrevealed reasons, the Texas Twister did not accompany them.
 Phantom Rider helped him try to summon a demon to help him get revenge, but instead they summoned Arkon who sought to attack the Avengers.